How To Make Your Own Brand – Step-by-Step?

 Choose The Brand’s Look (Colours and Font)

-• Choosing the right colours not only describes the look of your brand, they also express the impression that you want to make.
-They help you make it cohesive through everything you do.
+• Choosing the right colours not only describes the look of your brand, they also conveys the impression that you want to make with your attitude.
+They help you make it all look cohesive through everything you do.
 You’re going to want to use colours that separate you from direct rivals to avoid misleading customers.

 • Choosing the fonts that you may want to use on your website.
 Choose two fonts at most to prevent misleading visitors: one for headings and one for body text (this does not include the font you would use in your logo).